 - Everything is eco-friendly, from the fabrics, carpets and paints to the cleaning and bath products.
 You can easily reach Harrogate by train and you won’t need a car while you’re here

-- There's no lift, so you'll need to carry luggage up the staircase, but this is only really an issue for Brooklyn and Janet’s caretakers may be able to help
+- There's no lift, so you'll need to carry luggage up the staircase, but this is only really an issue for Brooklyn

 - We noticed some signs of wear in the slightly flimsy kitchens and on the hallway carpet.
 But hey, that won’t affect the enjoyment of your stay one jot